Sep 26, 2020

-Well, this article will help with that.
-While I usually focus on saving and frugality, earning more is definitely useful.
+Well, this article will help.
 There are many ways to earn a high income in Australia.
 So if you find yourself on the low end of the income scale, you don’t need to stay there!

-Let’s agree that $30 per hour and above ($60,000+ per year) without a degree is a very healthy wage.
+So let’s agree that $30 per hour and above ($60,000+ per year) without a degree is a good income to start from.
 You can often earn more in the jobs I’m about to share, but we’ll use this as our benchmark.